DOI-USGS/hyswap/docs/source/examples/percentile_calculation_examples.rst

 distribution is set as the default for percentile calculations after the USGS `Guidelines for determining flood flow frequency — Bulletin 17C`_, Appendix 5.

-Below is an example of fetching NWIS streamflow data for a USGS gage and then calculating the 10th, 50th, and 90th percentiles for that data.
+Below is an example of fetching streamflow data for a USGS gage and then calculating the 10th, 50th, and 90th percentiles for that data.

 .. code::

-    # fetch data from NWIS using dataretrieval
+    # fetch data from USGS using dataretrieval
     df, _ = dataretrieval.waterdata.get_daily(
         monitoring_location_id="USGS-03586500",
         parameter_code="00060",